Before we get to the DIY Bath Soak Recipe (that helps my toddler’s eczema)…first, a story (as I often like to do).

 So, here we are today.
 A family who is very busy and strives to live life from scratch, as much as possible, and we still have eczema.
 Granted, living life from scratch has sometimes been difficult, as my life has taken many turns with this e-magazine and my handcrafted organic skincare line taking off…but at least now I know how to make better choices when I shop.

 We eat organic, as little processed food as possible (except when super busy, but even then it’s organic and minimal in ingredients), grass-fed meats, nourishing fruits and veggies, gorgeous stocks and broths (beef and chicken), raw milk (or low vat pasteurized), and avoid toxins in our personal care products and household products.
-The personal care part is pretty easy, since organic skincare goods are constantly being created and made by me (and my rockstar Operations Manager, Pam).
+The personal care part is pretty easy, since organic skincare goods are constantly being created and made in the Pronounce Laboratory.

 An Eczema Cure…?